Unfair Practice Charge Form (PERB-61)

 Filing the Unfair Pratice Charge

-If you believe that an unfair practice has been committed, you may file a charge by mail or in person at one of PERB’s three regional offices.
+If you believe that an unfair practice has been committed, you may file a charge by email, mail or in person (by appointment) at one of PERB’s three regional offices.
 An unfair practice charge may also be filed by fax (fax numbers for each office are shown below) or by e-mail (e-filing addresses also shown below).
 The charge must be filed within six (6) months of the occurrence of the conduct that you contend is an unfair practice.
 Unfair Practice Charge forms are available on this web site or by telephoning or visiting a PERB regional office.

 The charge must contain the following information: